arctern-io/arctern-docs/doc-en/source/restful/api/function/choroplethmap.md

-# Choropleth map
+# Choropleth Map

-Draws the choropleth map according to the relevant parameters and returns a Base64 image.
+Draws a choropleth map according to the relevant drawing parameters and returns the map in Base64 format.

 ## Request description